eksperimental/buildable/README.md

 - `insert/3`: which inserts an element into the term;
 - `extract/2`: which extracts an element out of the term.

-There are other two protocols that get automatically implemeneted, based on the callback implementations for `Buildable`, which are:
+There are other two protocols that get automatically implemeneted, based on the fallback implementations for `Buildable`, which are:
 - `Buildable.Collectable`: it collects elements into a buildable term.
 It is analog to Elixir core's `Collectable`, with a minor improvement.
 - `Buildable.Reducible`: it reduces the buildable into an element.
-It is analog to Elixir core's `Enumerable`.
+It is analog to Elixir core's `Enumerable.reduce/3`.

 ## Installation